FRoundation: Are Foundation Models Ready for Face Recognition?: Experimental setups

 \section{Experimental setups}

-\paragraph{Evaluation Datasets} To explore the capabilities of foundation models for face recognition, we assess their performance using the following benchmarks: Labeled Faces in the Wild (LFW) \cite{huang:inria-00321923}, Celebrities in Frontal-Profile in the Wild (CFP-FP) \cite{c3517bca662f4193a58fd8f9e3145c8f}, AgeDB30 \cite{moschoglou2017agedb}, Cross-age LFW (CA-LFW) \cite{DBLP:journals/corr/abs-1708-08197}, CrossPose LFW (CP-LFW) \cite{CPLFWTech}.
+\paragraph{Evaluation Datasets} To explore the capabilities of foundation models for FR, we assess their performance using the following benchmarks: Labeled Faces in the Wild (LFW) \cite{huang:inria-00321923}, Celebrities in Frontal-Profile in the Wild (CFP-FP) \cite{c3517bca662f4193a58fd8f9e3145c8f}, AgeDB30 \cite{moschoglou2017agedb}, Cross-age LFW (CA-LFW) \cite{DBLP:journals/corr/abs-1708-08197}, CrossPose LFW (CP-LFW) \cite{CPLFWTech}.
 The results are reported on each benchmark as verification accuracies in (\%) and following their official evaluation protocol.
 In addition, we evaluated on large-scale evaluation benchmarks, IARPA Janus Benchmark-B (IJB-B) \cite{inproceedingsijbb}, and IARPA Janus Benchmark–C (IJB-C) \cite{DBLP:conf/icb/MazeADKMO0NACG18}.
 For IJB-C and IJB-B, we used the official 1:1 mixed verification protocol and reported the verification performance as true acceptance rates (TAR) at false acceptance rates (FAR) of 1e-3, 1e-4, and 1e-5.
 All these benchmarks were chosen as they are widely used to benchmark the latest FR developments and provide a comprehensive variation of use-cases \cite{Deng_2022,wang2018cosfacelargemargincosine,ElasticFace,TransFace}.
+All results in the paper are reported using cross-validation settings, ensuring no overlap between the training and testing datasets.
+This approach aligns with SOTA works \cite{Deng_2022, ElasticFace, meng2021magfaceuniversalrepresentationface} in FR, by utilizing datasets such as CASIA-WebFace, MS1MV2, and WebFace4M for training/finetuning while reporting verification results on mainstream evaluation benchmarks, including LFW, CFP-FP, AgeDB30, CALFW, CPLFW, CFP-FP, IJB-C and IJB-B.